 Gastroenterology and Hepatology Research Opportunities

 Various projects in the broad area of alcoholic liver injury are available in our laboratory.
-In one set of experiments we are using animal models (rats and mice) to examine the interactions of vaious cell types in the liver following alcohol administration.
+In one set of experiments we are using animal models (rats and mice) to examine the interactions of various cell types in the liver following alcohol administration.
 In other sets of studies we are utilizing knockout mice to examine altered receptor function and its role in liver injury.
 In a third set of experiments we are examining a role for impaired endocytosis during alcoholic apoptosis.
 Residents should contact Dr. Casey for additional information.

 Terrence M. Donohue, Jr., PhD Professor 995-3556